EliotTaylor1/LoLAPI/README.md

 6. run either `run.bat` (Windows) or `run.sh` (Unix)

 ## Roadmap
-1. Retrieve account champion stats
-2. Remove need for region and server setting in config.json
+1. Remove need for region and server setting in config.json
-3. Allow lookup of another account without needing to restart
+2. Allow lookup of another account without needing to restart
-4. Debug / verbose mode
+3. Debug / verbose mode
-5. UI
+4. UI

 ## FAQ
 ### Q: Where do I get a Riot API key?